celery/celery/docs/configuration.rst

 CELERY_TASK_ERROR_WHITELIST
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A whitelist of exceptions to send error e-mails for.
+A white list of exceptions to send error e-mails for.

 .. setting:: ADMINS

 ADMINS
 ~~~~~~

-List of `(name, email_address)` tuples for the admins that should receive error e-mails.
+List of `(name, email_address)` tuples for the administrators that should receive error e-mails.

 .. setting:: SERVER_EMAIL